ceers/ceers-nircam/stage3.md

 <a name='newtweakreg'></a>
 ### Running TweakReg in Pipeline v1.8+

-We provide a wrapper for TweakReg that works with **Pipeline versions 1.8+**, `run_tweakreg.py`.
+We provide a wrapper for TweakReg (`run_tweakreg.py`) that works with **Pipeline versions 1.8+**.
 TweakReg should be run on each filter and visit separately.
 To run the wrapper on F115W images in the first visit of observation 1:
 ```
 python run_tweakreg.py jw01345001001 f115w
 ```
-The wrapper will look for all F115W images with the prefix `jw01345001001` that are in the specified INPUTDIR directory.
+The wrapper will look for all F115W images with the prefix `jw01345001001` that are in the specified `INPUTDIR` directory.
 It will group them into associations for each detector, run Source Extractor to detect source positions using the windowed centroid coordinates, prepare the input catalogs, invoke TweakReg, and parse the TweakReg output into an output file